 - Let’s listen to a story by an indigenous author!
 The Navajo are another indigenous tribe – here’s a Navajo folktale.

-Featured Wampanoag Food: Nasaump
+Indigenous Recipe: Wampanoag Food: Nasaump

 Nasaump is a traditional Wampanoag meal.
 It is a porridge made out of corn.
 You may top it with nuts and fruit, including cranberries.
 Here are several different traditional nasaump recipes!